soumyaqqqqq/Samsung_hackathon/README.md

 | ExtraSensory | Activity and context signal calibration |
 | FRIDAY Synthetic Telemetry (ours) | RoBERTa fine-tune training set |

+Due to permission requirement and dataset size we cannot use the abive dataset.

 ---

 ## Architecture